 This guide explains what you should do if you are accused of academic misconduct.
 The full details of the Student Academic Misconduct Procedure can be found in the Academic Manual (Chapter 6; Section 9).
+You can also find more information about Academic Integrity on the UCL website.

 Academic Misconduct used to be known as examination irregularities at UCL.
 It can relate to all methods of assessment (coursework, exams), and both summative and formative assessment.